- Home›

 Communicate effectively with children, and teachers.

-Prerequisites: ECE 100 and ECE 110 and ECE 130, with grades of 'C' or better.
+Prerequisites: ECE 100 with grade of C or better and ECE 110 with grade of C or better.

 ECE 121 Early Childhood Education Laboratory II